Jianghanxiao/Helper3D/README.md

 ## Latest Update
+[23.4.23] Add demo for rendering using pyrender and open3D.
+Extend lookAt function for different camera configs.
+Fix some copy potential problem when converting trimesh scene into open3D.

 [23.4.1]
 Get joint information in the world coordinate; Fix the lookAt function bug; Support motion update and improve the update function to lazy update to accelerate